Uniform confidence bands for nonparametric errors-in-variables regression: Introduction

 Under this setup, we develop a method to construct confidence bands for the regression function $g$.
 Our method builds on the deconvolution kernel estimation \citep{FaTr93}, and a novel application of the multiplier (or wild) bootstrap method.
+Bootstrap methods for confidence bands for nonparametric functions have been established previously -- see, for example, \cite{HaHo13,ChChKa14b} that also use Gausssian process approximations.
 Our construction of the multiplier process differs from the standard approach in the error-free case \citep[cf.][]{NePo98}, and is tailored to EIV regression; see Remark \ref{rem: multiplier process} ahead.
 Building on non-trivial applications of the probabilistic techniques developed in \cite{ChChKa14a,ChChKa14b,ChChKa16}, we establish asymptotic validity of the proposed confidence band, i.e., the proposed confidence band contains the true regression function with probability approaching the nominal coverage probability.
-In the present paper, as in \cite{BiDuHoMu07}, \cite{ScMuDu13}, \cite{DeHaJa15} that study inference in deconvolution and EIV regression, we focus for a technical reason on the case where the measurement error density is \textit{ordinary smooth}, i.e., the characteristic function of the measurement error distribution decays at most polynomially fast in the tail \citep[cf.][]{Fa91a,FaTr93}.
+In the present paper, as in \cite{BiDuHoMu07, ScMuDu13,DeHaJa15} that study inference in deconvolution and EIV regression, we focus for a technical reason on the case where the measurement error density is \textit{ordinary smooth}, i.e., the characteristic function of the measurement error distribution decays at most polynomially fast in the tail \citep[cf.][]{Fa91a,FaTr93}.